Land snail: Human food

 Land snails have been eaten for thousands of years, going back at least as far as the Pleistocene.
 Archaeological evidence of snail consumption is especially abundant in Capsian sites in North Africa, but is also found throughout the Mediterranean region in archaeological sites dating between 12,000 and 6,000 years ago.
+Snail eggs, sold as snail caviar, are a specialty food that is growing in popularity in European cuisine.
+Snails contain many nutrients.
+They are rich in calcium and also contain vitamin B1 and E. They contain various essential amino acids, and are low in calories and fat.
 However, wild-caught land snails which are prepared for the table but are not thoroughly cooked, can harbor a parasite (Angiostrongylus cantonensis) that can cause a rare kind of meningitis.

-Snail eggs, sold as snail caviar, are a specialty food that is growing in popularity in European cuisine.
+The process of snail farming is called heliciculture.
+The establishment of snail farms outside of Europe has introduced several species to North America, South America, and Africa, where some escapees have established themselves as invasive species.

 Africa

 In parts of West Africa, specifically Ghana, snails are served as a delicacy.
 Achatina achatina, Ghana tiger snails, are also known as some of the largest snails in the world.

 Snail, called "igbin" in Yoruba language is a delicacy, widely eaten in Nigeria, especially among the Yorubas and Igbos.
+In Igbo language, snails are called "Ejuna" or "Eju".

 In Cameroon, snails, usually called 'nyamangoro' and 'slow boys' are a delicacy especially to natives of the South West region of Cameroon.
 The snails are either eaten cooked and spiced or with a favourite dish called 'eru'.

 In North Morocco, small snails are eaten as snacks in spicy soup.
 The recipe is identical to this prepared in Andalusia (South Spain), showing the close cultural relationship between both kinds of cuisine.